isotopp/isotopp.github.io/_posts/2020-08-03-mysql-foreign-keys-and-foreign-key-constraints.md

 The other - the Index - is a data structure that allows us to look up the other values of a Customer fast, given any `customer_id` value.

-There is no need for a Key to have an Index, but we need to ensure that a new `customer_id` is uniqu.
+There is no need for a Key to have an Index, but we need to ensure that a new `customer_id` is unique.
 We are also given `customer_id`s all of the time, and then need to fetch the other data we have on this customer from the table.
 That means we need to look up `customer_id`s in the Customers table all of the time, and without the index we can only resort to a full table scan for this.
 This is going so slow that the table will be without any real-world value for us.

 Practically, a Key and an Index go so much hand-in-hand that database people are using both terms interchangeably when they are clearly different things: An average database person will say Key, when they mean Index or the other way around, because in their minds having a Key without an Index is Not A Thing at all.